-This year marks the 12th anniversary of the Taproot Teacher Training for Waldorf Homeschoolers.
-I asked Barbara Dewey, the founder of Taproot, to share the story of Taproot Teacher Training.
+This year marks the 13th anniversary of the Taproot Teacher Training for Waldorf Homeschoolers.
+I asked Barbara Dewey, the founder of Taproot, to share the story of how the Taproot Teacher Training got started.

 Ten years ago, a spirited group of parents gathered in central Ohio at Barbara Dewey’s Taproot farm for the first ever Taproot Teacher Training for Waldorf Homeschoolers.
 At the end of that long weekend in August, what they took away was a feeling of confidence that they could bring the wonderful Waldorf method to their children at home.